matias-vazquez/microcontroladores/Lab03/README.md

 <p align="center">
   <img src="img/sch_cap_03.PNG">
 </p>

+__Note: when after adding the push buttons, right-click on each of them, choose *Edit Properties* and name them all on *Part Reference* field.
+Use a logic sequence to identify these components (e.g. PB1, PB2, PB3...).__

 3. On the leftmost panel, select the __*Terminals Mode*__ button to show the available terminals.
 Use __*POWER*__ to connect the VCC lines, and __*GROUND*__ for Ground reference.
 <p align="center">